wmcnamara/crynn/README.md

 ## Introduction
    Crynn is an open source game engine created with C++17 and OpenGL.
 It is very barebones as it stands.
    Crynn is not overtly user friendly.
 Knowledge of matrix math, event systems, OpenGL and GLFW is required.

+### Disclaimer
+This engine is mostly intended as a personal project to learn more about computer graphics, and as such I will not make any guarantees about master branch stability.
+I'm not always consistent with my styling, and some of the implemented code is poor, and unfinished.

 ## Dependencies
 Crynn relies on a multitude of dependencies.
 They are listed here: